 - Two 18’ kits with 3 ½” EPS WITH NO DRYWALL AND NO STEEL REINFORCED CONCRETE will fit in one 20’ standard container.
 The kit has 4’ risers and additional 2’ risers made from 3 ½” eps.
 On site after the panels are assembled, hand tie galvanized steel mesh on the exterior and apply fiber concrete over the entire exterior.
 1,000 sq.ft. of 1”x1” galvanized steel mesh is needed.

 - Four 18′ kits with 3 1/2″ EPS, no drywall, standard 4′ risers & 2′ risers & one set of 2×4 ribs can fit in one 45′ high cube container.

-- One 22′ kit w’ 7″ EPS with standard 4′ risers will fit into two 20′ high cube containers.
-2×4’s for temporary rib system will fit.
-Link can fit.
+- One 22′ kit w’ 7″ EPS with standard 4′ risers will fit into one 20′ high cube container.
+However it is a very tight fit.
+2×4’s for temporary rib system will not fit.
+Link will not fit.

 - Two 22′ kits w’ 7″ EPS with 4′ or 5′ risers can fit in one 40′ high cube container.
 2×4’s for rib system will fit.
 Link will not fit.

 - One 27′ kit w’ 7″ EPS with 4′ or 5′ risers can fit in one 40′ high cube container.
 Link and 2×4’s for rib system will fit.